bauhausformandfunctionlab/covid19/BauhausLaserCutVisor/readme.md

-Project Files for the Bauhaus Laser Cut Visor Co-developed by Prof. Andreas Mühlenberend & Vertr.-Prof. Jason Reizner Bauhaus-Universität Weimar
+Project Files for the Bauhaus Laser Cut Visor<br />
+Co-developed by Prof. Andreas Mühlenberend & Vertr.-Prof. Jason Reizner<br />
+Bauhaus-Universität Weimar

 This visor is intended to be produced from 0.5mm PETG film.